Firefighters battle fire at high-rise building in Times Square

 The fire was reported at 7:38 a.m. at a 12-story building at 145 West 45th Street in Times Square.

 The FDNY says the fire was placed under control about an hour later.
-Three people were injured, one of them seriously.
+One person was seriously hurt while two others suffered minor injuries.

 It is a mixed commercial use building with 20 residential apartments.
 There is a small hotel next door.